 IoT solution architecture

 The following diagram shows a typical IoT solution architecture.
 The diagram does not include the names of any specific Azure services, but describes the key elements in a generic IoT solution architecture.
 In this architecture, IoT devices collect data that they send to a cloud gateway.
-The cloud gateway makes the data available for processing by other back-end services from where data is delivered to other line-of-business applications or to human operators through a dashboard or other presentation device.
+The cloud gateway makes the data available for processing by other back-end services.
+The solution back end delivers data to line-of-business applications or to human operators through a dashboard or report.

 For an in-depth discussion of IoT architecture, see the Microsoft Azure IoT Reference Architecture.

-In this IoT solution architecture, devices send telemetry, such as sensor readings from a pumping station, to a cloud endpoint for storage and processing.
+In this IoT solution, devices send telemetry, such as sensor readings from a pumping station, to a cloud endpoint for storage and processing.
 In a predictive maintenance scenario, the solution back end might use the stream of sensor data to determine when a specific pump requires maintenance.
 Devices can also receive and respond to cloud-to-device messages by reading messages from a cloud endpoint.
 For example, in the predictive maintenance scenario the solution back end might send messages to other pumps in the pumping station to begin rerouting flows just before maintenance is due to start.
-This procedure would make sure the maintenance engineer could get started as soon as she arrives.
+This procedure would make sure the maintenance engineer could start fixing the problem immediately.

 One of the biggest challenges facing IoT projects is how to reliably and securely connect devices to the solution back end.
 IoT devices have different characteristics as compared to other clients such as browsers and mobile apps.
 IoT devices: